Free curves, Eigenschemes and Pencils of curves

 \end{dfn}

-When $V(P_1,P_2,P_3)$ contains a curve this curve is also in the eigenscheme; note that even if $V(P_1,P_2,P_3)$ is a finite set of points or empty, the eigenscheme may be of codimension one: for example if then the eigenscheme of $(P_1,P_2,P_3)$ clearly contains $V(g)$.
+When $V(P_1,P_2,P_3)$ contains a curve this curve is also in the eigenscheme; note that even if $V(P_1,P_2,P_3)$ is a finite set of points or empty, the eigenscheme may be of codimension one: for example given $f, g,Q_1,Q_2,Q_3$ homogeneous forms such that then the eigenscheme of $(P_1,P_2,P_3)$ clearly contains $V(g)$.

 Assume now that the eigenscheme $\Gamma$ associated to $(P_1,P_2,P_3)$ is a finite scheme.
 Then it is defined by

 where $\mathcal{J}_{\Gamma}$ is its ideal sheaf.
 Its length is

 Set theoretically, one sees easily that $\Gamma$ consists of the union of the indeterminacy locus and the fixed points of the rational map